lsiemens/laserlag/minkowski/README.md

 and 3-vectors which would otherwise both be repersented as `glm::vec3` since Lorentz transforms are linear.

- - Point: a point in 2+1 minkowski space
+ - `minkowski::Point`: a point in 2+1 minkowski space
- - Vector: a reletivistic 3 vector in minkowski space
+ - `minkowski::Vector`: a reletivistic 3 vector in minkowski space
- - Worldline : a sequence of points and vectors forming a timelike path through the tangent manifold Mp x TpM
+ - `minkowski::Worldline` : a sequence of points and vectors forming a timelike path through the tangent manifold

 Note: the worldline does not have to include the tangent vectors, but the 3-velocity will not need to be recostructed, introducting extra error,